Most Valuable Barry Bonds Rookie Card Fan Favorite

 We could go on and on about the life and times of Barry Bonds, but that’s not what we’re here for.
 So let’s not waste any more time and find out what Barry Bonds rookie cards are available (there are more options than you’d think!).

 Aesthetically speaking, this is probably our favorite set of all time.
 Simple yet bold, the 1986 Topps will catch the eye of old and new collectors alike.
 As far as this card goes, it features a young and calm Barry with his famous stern glare.
-Not only is this the best looking Barry Bonds rookie card, it’s also the most valuable.
+Not only is this the best looking Barry Bonds rookie card, it’s also one of the most valuable.
 How valuable you ask?
-Grade 10 mint gems are now going for north of 3 LARGE.
+Grade 10 mint gems are now going for north of 5 LARGE.
 Don’t want to spend as much?
 Grab one of the regular (non-tiffany) versions.

-1987 Topps Tiffany (Find Bargain on eBay)
+1987 Topps Tiffany

-The iconic wood grain set wouldn’t be the same without the card showing a thin Barry Bonds following through on a homerun uppercut swing (or a can of corn fly ball to right field for all we know).
+The iconic wood grain set by Topps Tiffany wouldn’t be the same without the card showing a thin Barry Bonds following through on a homerun uppercut swing (or a can of corn fly ball to right field for all we know).
 Either way, this card is a true legend.
-While not as valuable as its 1986 counterpart, you’ll still see this one going off the shelves for somewhere around $2,000.
+While not as valuable as its 1986 counterpart, you’ll still see this one going off the shelves for somewhere around $1500.
 Just like the 1986 set, you can pick up a non-Tiffany version of this card for MUCH cheaper.

 Looks-wise the only big difference can be found on the back of the card with the added French translation of Barry’s bio.
 Here’s the English version – Barry majored in Criminal Justice at Arizona State.
 His father, Bobby, played major league ball, 1968-1981, and coached Cleveland Indians in 1986.

-1986 Donruss Rookies (Find Bargain on eBay)
+1986 Donruss Rookies

 Just like the 1986 version, this Donruss Barry Bonds rookie card once again features the striped Pirates cap.
 There’s quite a few mint 10’s available on the market and you can likely pick one up for a couple of hundred bucks.
 So go get you one!

-1987 Donruss Opening Day (Find Bargain on eBay)
+1987 Donruss Opening Day

 The set looks the same as the regular Donruss for this season but features only players from the starting lineup on opening day (hence the name).
 The one with Barry on the front can be snagged for less than $100 – even for a grade 10!
 Other notable cards in the set include Kirby Puckett, Jose Canseco, Barry Larkin, Eddie Murray, and Cal Ripken Jr.

-1987 Donruss Opening Day Error (Find Bargain on eBay)
+1987 Donruss Opening Day Error

 Did you just do a double-take on that picture?
 Hopefully, you did, because any baseball fan can tell that that ain’t no Barry Bonds!
 In fact, it’s Pirates teammate Johhny Ray.
 Haven’t heard of him?
 Don’t worry-most haven’t.
 He’s no Bonds but he did go on to have a nice little career.
 Check out these Johnny Ray career stats!

-1986 Fleer Update (Find Bargain on eBay)
+1986 Fleer Update